Shariner/SiebDesEratothenes/readme.md

-With this algorithm, you can find prim numbers!
+With this algorithm you can easily and quickly find prim numbers.
+Try it yourself!
+If you have any questions, just write to me.